After hundreds of years of Muslim incursions into formerly

 Adhemar was Bishop of Puy-en-Velay and, on hearing Urban's

-the idea of reconquering Jerusalem for Christianity.
-The
+of the idea of reconquering Jerusalem for Christianity.

-Pope named Adhemar as his Legate -- i.e., put him in charge of the
+The Pope named Adhemar as his Legate -- i.e., put him in charge

-spiritual guidance of those who took the cross.
-By all
+of the spiritual guidance of those who took the cross.
+By

-what really convinced Europeans to participate and his mediation
+is what really convinced Europeans to participate and his

-abilities clearly kept the military leaders in harness -- that is
+mediation abilities clearly kept the military leaders in harness

-demonstrated by what the disunity after his death (probably of
+-- that is demonstrated by what the disunity after his death

-the higher nobles went unsolved, and the march to Jerusalem was
+disputes among the higher nobles went unsolved, and the march to

-delayed for months.
-The lower-class foot soldiers continued
+Jerusalem was delayed for months.
+The lower-class foot

-reported that Adhemar instructed them to hold another procession
+of Jerusalem, and reported that Adhemar instructed them to hold

 If you have access to the JSTOR database (which Encore Learning